espocrm/documentation/administration/troubleshooting.md

 4. If there are no errors, check Scheduled Jobs to see if any job was executed (see a Log panel).

-## EspoCRM is not loading after updgare
+## EspoCRM is not loading after upgrade

 This can happen sometimes on some shared hostings.